Mindful at Work uses mindfulness as a vehicle for change.

 Gandhi said “be the change you wish to see in the world” because real change starts with you!

-You might decide you want to become more courageous, be a better communicator, be more present, authentic, calm, resilient, innovative, or even more inspiring!
+You might decide you want to become more courageous, be a better communicator, be more present, authentic, calm, resilient, innovative, or a more inspiring leader!

 Working toward a tangible outcome means having some skin in the game.
 We’re not just teaching you mindfulness, we’re standing up for lasting change.